-Merch by Amazon (MBA) is a frequent topic in the make money online arena and is one of many ways to make money on Amazon.
-I had come across several articles of untold fortunes, so I wanted to give MBA a shot.
-If people are making “$150,000” from selling shirts, I didn’t want to miss out.
+Merch by Amazon, also known as Merch or MBA, is a frequent topic in the make money online arena and is one of many ways to make money on Amazon.
+I had come across several articles of untold fortunes, so I wanted to give Merch a shot.
+If people are making “$150,000” from selling shirts, I don’t want to miss out.

 Merch by Amazon is Amazon’s print-on-demand (POD) apparel division.
 Individuals can sell their designs on the world’s largest marketplace with no upfront investment or costs.
 Product formats include: